Vualto/vudrm-public-docs/docs/source/integrations/casting/roku.md

 - Ensure that `Format` is set to either `Auto` or `DASH`
 - Within the DRM section choose `encoding type` : `PlayReady: LA And Challenge`
 - Put your newly generated VUDRM-token in to the custom data input box.
-- in `License server Url(optional)` put `https://playready-license.drm.technology/rightsmanager.asmx`
+- In `License server Url(optional)` put `https://playready-license.drm.technology/rightsmanager.asmx`.
 - Click `Play`.